top of page

 SIGN UP & ENROLL IN MEDICARE DURING YOUR INITIAL ENROLLMENT PERIOD (IEP)

-If you’re not enrolled automatically, you should sign up in the three months before your 65th birthday.
+If you’re not enrolled automatically, you should sign up three months before your 65th birthday.
 That way, coverage will start on the first day of your birthday month (unless you were born on the first day of the month, in which case coverage begins on the first day of the prior month).

 You technically have seven months around your 65th birthday to enroll: the three months before your birthday month, your birthday month, and the three months after.
 This is called your initial enrollment period.
 If your birthday is the first of the month, your initial enrollment period includes the four months before your birthday month and two months after.